ABRGI/nelson-short-links-service/README.md

 #### Link redirection
 <ul>
-<li>Make sure that the TenantLinks table is updated with all the required alias for the tenant</li>
+<li>Make sure that the links record in the TenantLinks table is updated with all the required alias for the tenant</li>
-<li>Update the hosts file to point all the test domans to 0.0.0.0 or 127.0.0.1 (localhost)</li>
+<li>Update the hosts file to point all the test domains to 0.0.0.0 or 127.0.0.1 (localhost)</li>
 <li>Start the redirect service using
-<code>npm run startredirectsvc --host=XXXXX [--port=80]</code>
+<code>npm run redirect</code>
-<br>Replace host and port with the test domain and ports.
-The optional port is 80 by default to support http requests.
-The service doesn't support HTTPS requests for local testing yet.
-<br>To test multiple hosts, start multiple instances of the service with different host values
+<br>To test multiple hosts, just point all the domains to 0.0.0.0 or 127.0.0.1.
+This is sufficient to test
 </li>
 </li>Open the test link using a browser.
-The service should redirect you the expected destination or respond with error 404
+The service should redirect you the expected destination or respond with error 404 or 403
 </ul>
-Start service by running command
-<code>npm run redirectsvc</code><br>
-Remember that this does't include the manager debug.
+Remember that this does't include the link manager debug service.

 Update the environment variables in package.json for the local script if any changes are required